-Tucson police are trying to determine what happened to Isabel.
+Now, police in Tucson, Ariz., are trying to determine what happened to 6-year-old Isabel Mercedes Celis.
 Her parents say they awoke on Saturday to find her missing.
 Police said a window was open with the screen pushed aside.

 "It's unusual, but it's not unprecedented," said Ernie Allen, president of the National Center for Missing and Exploited Children, which is involved in the search.